mjhorvath/Homeworld-Classic-Enhanced-for-HWRM/DataHWCE/HWR_HWClassicEnhanced_Readme.txt

 • Need to test this mod in multiplayer against human players, not just in skirmish battles.
 This can be done on one computer by running multiple instances of HWRM, apparently.
 • "HW1_Empty Sphere4.level" has a problem with "nan" values.
-Some calculation error was made during conversion.
+Some sort of math error was made during conversion.
 • Not sure if "Universe_RandomPlayerList()" is really necessary.
-Is it more fair than just iterating from 0 to Player_Count?
+Is it really more fair than simply iterating from 0 to Player_Count?
-• Harvestable dust clouds should be working properly now but they are not being used in any of the mod's maps.
+• Harvestable dust clouds should be working properly now as of the latest patch but they are not being used in any of the mod's maps.
 • Pixel representations of asteroids look ugly.
-Wrong color, and slightly too large.
+Ugly color, and slightly too large.
-• Replace "Defined Roles" mode with "Special Fleets" since AI is unable to deal with the former.
-Re-release "Defined Roles" as its own separate mod.
+• Re-release "Defined Roles" as its own separate mod maybe compatible with this one.
+• Make sure the correct numbered research ships are being granted to Kushan and Taiidan.
+• Make sure "Special Fleets" doesn't grant restricted items.
+• Make sure "research0" versions of Hiigaran capital ships are referenced properly in other ships' .lua scripts where needed.
+Ship names are often hard- coded in these files.
+• "Research Off" rule tries to grant researches located in "ai_properties.lua" and fails with errors.

 ================================================================================